 - Co-ownership of, and continued access to, data collected

 - Dissemination of findings and knowledge via products of benefit to all parties

 At Duquesne, we pay particular attention to building a more just and equitable world for those individuals who are disenfranchised and where the integrity of creation (including animals and the natural environment) is being devastated.
 Thus, an additional principle of community-engaged research at Duquesne University is its emphasis on social and environmental justice.

-Community-Engaged Research Grant Recipients
+Current Community-Engaged Research Grant Recipients

 The Other Side of the Story: Exploring the Experiences of Housing Choice Voucher Landlords as a way to Improve the Stability of Low-Income Households and Communities

 This community-engaged research seeks to provide a set of best practices for landlords to use as a guide for working with low-income households and working with the Housing Choice Voucher program through the Housing Authority of the City of Pittsburgh.

 In partnership with Gale Schwartz, Housing Alliance of Pennsylvania

 Also in collaboration with the Housing Authority of the City of Pittsburgh.

 Wise Women: an untapped community asset